ishanpranav/finc-2-finance/README.md

-# Finance
+# Foundations of Finance
-This is a collection of problem sets from the NYU FINC 2 Finance course.
+This is a collection of problem sets from the NYU FINC 2 Foundations of Finance course.